Village in the Alps

 Imperative Mood, Verbs

-The imperative mood in French is used to give commands, advice, or suggestions and it is formed mostly using the French present tense as a base.
+The imperative in French is used to give commands, advice, or suggestions and it is formed mostly using the French present tense as a base.
 For example:

 Attendez-moi !